ruhaansahi/ruhaansahi/README.md

 # About Me:
 Undergraduate student at the University of Waterloo.
 I build software across the stack and I'm currently focused on coding and training machine learning models in Python to solve real-world problems.
-I'm also learning PCB design and high-performance computing with C++, heading toward electrical engineering for aerial robotics.  <br><br>
+I'm also learning high-performance computing with C++ and automation for aerial robotics.  <br><br>

 ## Socials: